Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 9. Dispense with the “Instructions for Use” and FDA-approved patient labeling.
 Alert patients to read the important handling information described in the Instructions for Use.

 Keep the constituted oral solution of EVRYSDI in the original amber bottle to protect from light.
 Store in a refrigerator at 2°C to 8°C (36°F to 46°F).
 Do not freeze.
 Discard any unused portion 64 days after constitution.
 Keep the bottle in an upright position with the cap tightly closed.
+If refrigeration is not available, EVRYSDI can be kept at room temperature up to 40°C (up to 104°F) for a combined total of 5 days.
+EVRYSDI can be removed from, and returned to, a refrigerator.
+The total combined time out of refrigeration should not exceed 5 days.

 HOW SUPPLIED